sredkar12/machineservices/README.md

 For simplicity I have used a static list of devices which forms the existing devices .
 In actual scenario, I would have used a hibernate and JPA to connect to a say MySQL db .
 I would add the JPA dependency in spring boot .

-I have created  the project using the spring boot initializer .
+I have created  the project using the spring boot initializer with Web dependency as a starting point.

 The @Pattern validation validates for both a new device ( all 3 fields ) and also individual fields when a search is done by say - serialnumber or machinecode.